FennexFox/FIN-Codes/README.md

 ## BasicLibraries<sup>OOD</sup>
 Some useful libraries like unit conversion, vanilla sign control and etc. Need to be updated to use Structs and other stuffs.

-## LogisticsControl
+## SmartRoads
 I wanted to keep track of non-belt logistics, so I tried to code some control systems and its database.
-I need some more time to figure out what to do.
-It would heavily utilize [`ModularLoadBalancer`](https://ficsit.app/mod/LoadBalancers).
-Might have a few features from cancelled `AdaptiveProduction`.
+It will be heavily dependent on road props, such as street lights in patterns to monitor traffics; thus "SmartRoads".
+Renamed from "LogisticsControl".

 ## ElevatorSystem
-The primary purpose is to lock the elevator door when the cabin is not at the floor, so you won't fall off; which is not yet possible due to [`LinearMotion`](https://ficsit.app/mod/LinearMotion) limitations.
-Hopefully, this will be resolved soon<sup>tm</sup>.
-Secondary purposes are to make a nice-looking and practical interface console and indicators.
+The primary purpose is to lock the elevator door when the cabin is not at the floor, so you won't fall off.
+Secondary purposes are to make a nice-looking, practical and easy-to-build interface console and indicators.
+Primary goal is done, working on secondary.

+## AdaptiveProduction
+It has revived, but with much simpler and smaller goal.
+It's primary purpose is automatically cycle through multiple recipes with same output, such as alien proteins or biomass, without wasting minimum time and resources.